Additional

 This course covers the properties of major structural materials used in construction, design procedures and code requirements for wood, steel and reinforced concrete structure members such as beams, columns, slabs, footings, retaining walls and pre-stressed members and related formwork/temporary structures.
 Students will learn to apply knowledge of the Florida Building Code as related to building construction and calculate code-required design loads.
 Students must complete this course with a grade of "C" or higher.

-Prerequisites: BCN 2405C or ETG 2502 with a grade of "C" or higher.
+Prerequisites: BCN 2405C or ETG 2502, completed with a grade of "C" or higher.

-Terms Typically Offered:Fall, Spring
+Terms Typically Offered:Fall, Summer

 Credits:3.00